yomguy/DeeFuzzer/README.rst

  * OSC controller : control the main functions from a distant terminal
  * Station relaying : stream other stations like *LIVE* sessions !
  * Very light and optimized streaming process
+ * Fully written in Python
+ * Works with Icecast2, ShoutCast, Stream-m
+ * EXPERIMENTAL: WebM video streaming support

-It is onlu neccessary to provide a config file which sets all needed parameters.
+It is only neccessary to provide a config file which sets all needed parameters.
 Please see example/deefuzzer.xml for an example.

 Because our aim is to get DeeFuzzer as light as possible it is NOT capable of re-encoding or transcoding media files.

 Installation
 ============

+DeeFuzzer has now only been well tested on Linux, but should work on any other platform.
+You would then need to install libshout3 and liblo libraries for it.
+On Windows, an install inside Gygwin should work well.

 Please first install libshout3 and liblo from source OR libshout3-dev and liblo-dev from your own distribution package manager.